BCFT One-point Functions of Coulomb Branch Operators: Discussion

 \leftline{\bf Acknowledgements}

 We are grateful to C. Copetti, K. Zarembo, M. Bill\'o, A. Lerda and L. Bianchi for useful discussions.
-L.D.P., R.V. and J.v.M. acknowledge support by INFN Iniziativa Specifica ST\&FI.
+The authors also acknowledge support by INFN Iniziativa Specifica ST\&FI.
 J.v.M. is supported by the ERC-COG grant NP-QFT No. 864583 ``Non-perturbative dynamics of quantum fields: from new deconfined phases of matter to quantum black holes''.